 If MediaBox is not defined, returns ANSI A (0, 0, 612, 792) if fallback_ok=True, None otherwise.

-The page object must not belong to a page yet.
-If it belongs to a PDF, this page must be part of the PDF.
+The pageobject must not belong to a page yet.
+If it belongs to a PDF, the target page must be part of that PDF.

 Position and form are defined by the object’s matrix.